Applied-AI-Search-Vision/SegViT-YOSO/README.md

 # SegViT-YOSO

-Segmentation using Vision Transformers combined with YOSO architecture.
+Ongoing work on segmentation using Vision Transformers combined with YOSO architecture.

 ## Introduction